Dice

 This package controls everything related to rolling dice.
 It provides a base class called Die

-which implements a to return numbers in a given range (according to the amount of faces of the die).
+which implements a pRNG to return numbers in a given range (according to the amount of faces of the die).

 With npm